NethermindEth/nethermind/docs/source/security.rst

 Security
 ********

-DO NOT use Nethermind walletr / signers for mainnet ETH handling!
+DO NOT use Nethermind wallet / signers for mainnet ETH handling!

 JSON RPC endpoint (port 8545) should not be exposed publicly (should be behind the firewall).